JazminVidal/gop-dnn-epadb/README.md

 For more information on the database, please refer to the [documentation](https://drive.google.com/file/d/1G02YYSlCRC5dsWRx4HfgIMHuUmqqzTqV/view?usp=sharing) or [publication](https://www.isca-speech.org/archive/Interspeech_2019/abstracts/1839.html)

-If you are only looking for the EpaDB corpus, you can download it from here: https://drive.google.com/file/d/1G02YYSlCRC5dsWRx4HfgIMHuUmqqzTqV/view?usp=sharing
+If you are only looking for the EpaDB corpus, you can download it from this [link](https://drive.google.com/file/d/1G02YYSlCRC5dsWRx4HfgIMHuUmqqzTqV/view?usp=sharing)

 ## Prerequisites
 1. Kaldi [link](http://kaldi-asr.org/).
 As suggested during the installation, do not forget to add the path of the Kaldi binaries into $HOME/.bashrc

 2. TextGrid managing [library] (https://github.com/Legisign/Praat-textgrids)

-3. The EpaDB corpus [link] (https://drive.google.com/file/d/1G02YYSlCRC5dsWRx4HfgIMHuUmqqzTqV/view?usp=sharing).
-In this example you will be using a subsample of 30 speakers, 15 male and 15 female, which were the ones used in the experiments in the recent [paper] (....).
+3. The EpaDB database [link] (https://drive.google.com/file/d/1G02YYSlCRC5dsWRx4HfgIMHuUmqqzTqV/view?usp=sharing).

 ## How to install
 To install this repository, do the following steps:

-1. Clone this repository into kaldi/egs/:
+1. Clone this repository:
 ```
 git clone https://github.com/JazminVidal/gop-dnn-epadb.git
 ```